IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-By updating the status, we are updating the current state of the cluster.
-Just to reiterate -  when we update the Spec, we update desired state.
-When we update the status, we update the current state of the cluster.
+Updating the status updates the current state of the cluster.
+To reiterate:

+* When the `Spec` is updated, the desired state is updated.
+* When the `Status` is updated, the current state of the cluster is updated.

-If all goes well, we return without an error.
-This means that the current state of the cluster is the same as the desired state.
+If all goes well, the function runs without an error.
+This means that the current state of the cluster is the same as the desired state, so no reconciliation is needed until the desired state changes again.
-This means we do not have to reconcile until the desired state has changed.

 ```go
 return ctrl.Result{}, nil
 ```

-To summarize: the [Update](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function is a very important step in changing the state of the cluster.
-The update function allows us to save the desired state when we update the Spec and it allows us to save the current state when we update the Status.
+In summary, the `Update` function is an important step in changing the state of the cluster.
+This function allows you to save the desired state when you update the Spec and it allows you to save the current state when you update the Status.

 ## 6. Understanding KubeBuilder Markers

-Now, one more thing to understand before we deploy our operator.
-Let's discuss the [KubeBuilder markers](https://book.kubebuilder.io/reference/markers.html) which you can see at the top of the file:
+Finally, let's discuss the [KubeBuilder markers](https://book.kubebuilder.io/reference/markers.html) which you can see at the top of the file:

 ```go
 // generate rbac to get, list, watch, create, update and patch the memcached status the nencached resource